ShababSoftwares/Laravel-Multi-Authentication/README.md

 This is simple Laravel Project to enable Multiple Authentication, you can you following 3 different Urls to use Logins from 3 different Tables.

+## How to Use it

+Just Download and run

+    - setup database in .env file
+    - import multiple-auth-db.sql file into database, File Located under database/multiple-auth-db.sql
+    -

+## How to RUN

+    php artisan serve

     - http://localhost:8000/login
     - http://localhost:8000/register